 Oh my gosh guys, this pineapple cake!
 Like seriously, you guys.
-This is the cake you’ll be making ALL THE TIME and wonder how you lived without this recipe.
+This is the cake you’ll be making ALL THE TIME and wonder how you lived without this homemade cake recipe.
 So freaking flavorful, freaky easy (seriously…one-bowl!), and the cream cheese frosting gets put on the warm cake… on purpose!
 So you basically bake the cake, frost it when it comes out, and serve.
 Good luck having any leftovers.

 As always, we can’t bake a cake this tasty without telling you how important it is to have good quality ingredients.
 Bob’s Red Mill flour is the best.
 We use it for all our baking and think you should too!